Chair: Christine Howlett;

 Adjunct Instructor: Ronald Bemrich, Drake Andersen;

-Adjunct Artists: Gail Archer, Paul Bellino, Cheryl P. Bishkoff, Frank Cassara, Terry Champlin, Miriam Charney, Mike DeMicco, Danielle Farina, Trey Files, Phillip Helm, Ashley J. Jackson, Moran Katz, Mary Nessinger, James Osborn, Robert Osborne, Anna Polonsky, Linda Quan, Peter Reit, Elisabeth Romano, Rachel Rosales, Susan Rotholz, James Ruff, Thomas Sauer, Sophie Shao, Peter Tomlinson, Susan Vazquez, Ed Xiques.
+Adjunct Artists: Gail Archer, Trevor Babb, Paul Bellino, Cheryl P. Bishkoff, Christopher Brellochs, Frank Cassara, Miriam Charney, Yves, Dharamaj, Mike DeMicco, Anna Elashvili, Danielle Farina, Trey Files, Phillip Helm, Marija Ilic, Ashley J. Jackson, Moran Katz, Yenne Lee, Mary Nessinger, James Osborn, Robert Osborne, Anna Polonsky, Peter Reit, Elisabeth Romano, Rachel Rosales, Susan Rotholz, James Ruff, Thomas Sauer, Amy Schroeder, Peter Tomlinson.

 Advisers: The department.

-The music department offers four correlate sequences, each requiring 6 units of credit of which no fewer than 5 should be taken at Vassar.
-No more than one course counted toward the correlate may be taken NRO.
+The music department offers five correlate sequences, each requiring six units of credit of which no fewer than five should be taken at Vassar.
+No more than one course counted toward the correlate sequence may be taken NRO.
 Specific courses to be taken within each sequence are outlined below.

 Students interested in pursuing a correlate sequence in music should discuss it with the music department chair as well as their major advisors during their sophomore or junior year, and they will be assigned a correlate advisor from the music faculty.
-All correlate sequences in music must be declared by the end of the junior year.
+To apply for the correlate sequence in music, each student will submit a one-page personal statement.
+Correlate sequences in music must be declared by the end of the junior year.

 In the following six large ensembles (Wind Ensemble, Jazz Ensemble, Orchestra, Choir, Women’s Chorus, and Madrigal Singers) the first semester is an uncredited prerequisite for the second: credited study is offered only in the second semester.
 Students wishing to enroll for credit in the second semester must register for the uncredited prerequisite in the first semester.
 No student should exceed 2 units of this credit in his or her four years at Vassar.
 Membership is open to all classes and assumes a full year commitment.
 Admission is by audition.